ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 Ktor uses [HOCON (Human-Optimized Config Object Notation)](https://github.com/lightbend/config/blob/master/HOCON.md) format as external configuration file.
+In this file you can configure things like the port to listen to, or the [modules](/servers/application.html#modules) to be load.
 This format is similar to JSON, but it is optimized to be read and written by humans, and supports additional features like environment variable substitution.